-Like invoice factoring, invoice discounting will advance a business of around 80-90% of the invoice amount immediately.
+Invoice discounting will advance a business of around 80-90% of the invoice amount immediately.
 Invoice discounting is a form of short-term borrowing against your outstanding invoices.
 It is usually used to help improve a company’s working capital and cash flow position.

 The responsibility for the collection of the sales ledger, payment chasing, and invoice processing stays with you if you use an invoice discounting facility.
 As a result, the facility is confidential and your customers are unlikely to be aware of your relationship with the lender.

 Usually a third party bank account is set up for payments to be made into, by using this package it’s like having an overdraft facility that’s secured against your accounts receivables.

 Factoring and invoice discounting both involve a process which borrow against your business debt.
 The are a few major differences in how they work:

 - With factoring, lenders take over the management of your sales ledger and credit control process.
 They chase customer overdue payments actively on your behalf, this means your time can be spent else where with the business but also saving cost of credit checking your customers, this is an import process if credit control has been poor in the past.